About

 Department of Human Physiology

-• The University of Oregon’s Department of Human Physiology will move into the northwest corner of the stadium’s practice facility level, taking advantage of new offices, conference rooms, research, lab areas
+• The University of Oregon’s Department of Human Physiology has space located in the northwest corner of the stadium’s practice facility level, taking advantage of new offices, conference rooms, research, lab areas

 • The department has a separate entry at the northwest plaza of the stadium